top of page

 Protective

 An easement does restrict how land can be used, but that is because the owner wants those restrictions to endure past his or her lifetime.
-Because these easements conserve the public benefits provided by private lands, they are called conservation easements, and they are eligible for charitable contributions.
-Working farms and ranches remain working farms and ranches, without the pressure of ever being subdivided or developed.
+Because conservation easements conserve the public benefits provided by private lands, they are called conservation easements, and a portion of their value may qualify as charitable contribution.
+This allows for working farms and ranches to remain working farms and ranches, without the pressure of being subdivided or developed.

 Example